 Extensive kidney damage may require additional treatment.

 Dialysis is usually the first choice for treatment, but it will not work indefinitely.
 Most dialysis patients will eventually need a transplant.
 However, it may take months or years before a transplant becomes available.

 The outlook for people with lupus nephritis varies.
 Most people see only intermittent symptoms.
 Their kidney damage may be noticed only during urine tests.

-However, some people do have more serious nephritis symptoms.
-It is these people who are at increased risk for loss of kidney function.
+If you have more serious nephritis symptoms, you’re at increased risk for a loss of kidney function.
 Treatments can be used to slow the course of nephritis, but they aren’t always successful.
 Talk to your doctor about which treatment is right for you.